openmarmot/twe/README.md

 - '~' opens/closes debug menu
 - 'w/s/a/d' movement
 - left click on a object to open context menu
-- tab closes an open menu.
-If no menu is open it will instead open the menu for the player, or the vehicle you are in
+- tab close the active menu or open a player context menu
 - 'esc' to exit menu
 - 1-0 number keys are used in menus
 - 'f' to fire weapon (if you have one)